-- Part 1 Background, Purpose, and Applicability
+Part 1 - Background, Purpose, and Applicability

-Part 2 Matrix of Compliance Requirements
+Part 2 - Matrix of Compliance Requirements

-Part 3 Compliance Requirements
+Part 3 - Compliance Requirements (Note: This Supplement includes Part 3.1, which addresses the compliance requirements that are based on the A-102 common rule, OMB Circular A-110, and the OMB cost principles circulars, and Part 3.2, which addresses the compliance requirements that are based on 2 CFR part 200.)

-Part 4 Agency Program Requirements
+Part 4 - Agency Program Requirements

-Part 5 Clusters of Programs
+Part 5 - Clusters of Programs

-Part 6 Internal Control
+Part 6 - Internal Control

-- Part 7 Guidance for Auditing Programs Not Included in This Compliance Supplement
+Part 7 - Guidance for Auditing Programs Not Included in This Compliance Supplement

 In determining the compliance requirements to test for programs not included in this Supplement, the auditor must refer to Parts 3 and 5.
-Part 3 identifies and describes the 12 types of compliance requirements where noncompliance may have a direct and material effect on a federal program and provides audit objectives and suggested audit procedures.
+Part 3 identifies and describes the 12 types of compliance requirements where noncompliance may have a direct and material effect on a Federal program and provides audit objectives and suggested audit procedures.
 The 12 types of compliance requirements are: